Latest Episodes

 Eating Disorders

-Posted on by TSC Admin
+Posted on by Dick Goldberg

 What are eating disorders?
 How common are they?
 Who is susceptible?
 How are they treated?
 Dr. Anna Flach, who has treated over 3,000 eating disorder patients and published in this area, shares her knowledge and experience.